CEDStandards/CEDS-IDS/README.md

 ![CEDS Integrated Data Store Logo](/res/CEDS-IDS-Logo-Full-Medium.png "CEDS Integrated Data Store")

 # CEDS Integrated Data Store (IDS)
-The CEDS Integrated Data Store factors the entities and attributes of the CEDS Domain Entity Schema (DES) with standard technical syntax and 3rd normal form database normalization.
-The IDS Model provides a standard framework for integration of P-20 data systems through a well-normalized “operational data store”.
-In a P-20 data system, the IDS models the most current view of data available to the enterprise, including some historical data (such as prior assessment data and enrollment records).
-A “record” is generally added for each Person-Organization Relationship change event in the system.
-This CEDS logical model does not directly address the production aspects of log and change management.
+The CEDS Integrated Data Store factors the complete set of CEDS elements, entities and attributes with standard technical syntax and 3rd normal form database normalization.
+The IDS Model provides a standard framework for integration of P-20W data systems through a well-normalized “operational data store.”
+It can be used for transactional education data systems, to perform near real-time reporting, and as a standard staging area to load the CEDS Data Warehouse.

 ## Getting Started